- Naomi Stephens | Permaculture Designer

 What type of lighting do I need for an aquaponics system?

 For the majority of plants, natural light is sufficient.
-However, some taller plants or leafy greens may require supplemental lighting in order to thrive.
-It's important to research the specific needs of each plant before setting up your aquaponics system.
+However, some taller plants or leafy greens may require supplemental lighting to thrive.
+It's essential to research the specific needs of each plant before setting up your aquaponics system.

 How often should I feed my fish?

 Generally, it is recommended to feed your fish every two days.
 The amount of food you give them should be adjusted depending on the size and number of fish in your system.
-Additionally, make sure that you are not overfeeding your fish, as this can lead to excess nutrients in the water which can harm your plants.
+Additionally, ensure you are not overfeeding your fish, as this can lead to excess nutrients in the water, which can harm your plants.

 How often should I change the water in my aquaponics system?

 Depending on the size of your system and number of fish, you may need to change the water anywhere from once a week to once a month.
-It's important to regularly test your water levels and do regular partial water changes to reduce the chances of any nutrient buildup in the system.
+It's essential to test your water levels regularly and do regular partial water changes to reduce the chances of any nutrient buildup in the system.

-By following these tips, you can ensure that your aquaponics system is healthy and productive for many years to come!
+By following these tips, you can ensure your aquaponics system is healthy and productive for many years!
 Happy gardening!